webrecorder/browsertrix-behaviors/README.md

 To test out the behaviors in your current browser, you can use Chrome's snippets feature to inject them into webpages.
 When setting up for the first time, or updating the script:

-1. Build the behaviors: `yarn run build`
+1. Build the behaviors: `yarn run build-dev` to build the dev build that is easier to debug.
 2. Copy the resulting `dist/behaviors.js` file (it is minified so will be on one line).
 3. Open Chrome's developer tools.
 4. Click the Sources tab.